whamcloud/Support/docs/support/iml-responds-with-502.md

 [Support Table of Contents](TOC.md)

 If IML responds with a 502 it means that a manager service is not responding as expected.
 This could be caused by a number of issues.
 The items below list some troubleshooting tips when encountering this error.
+In addition to these tips, it will be helpful to look through the logs under `/var/log/chroma/` on the manager node.
+These logs may contain error messages, tracebacks, or other useful information.
+Finally, it may be helpful to collect IML diagnostics by running `iml-diagnostics`.
+This will generate a compressed file containing all of the logs and much more that can aid in troubleshooting the problem.

 ## Check the load on the node